 Place: The Tanglewood House

-When you receive your reservation request email from Tina Englen, please respond as to whether you will attend or not, by clicking “Reply” with a yes or a no and include your name.
-Make your reservation by email to her at email@example.com or phone her at 931-249-3605.
+When you receive your reservation request email from Carol Englen, please respond as to whether you will attend or not, by clicking “Reply” with a yes or a no and include your name.
+Make your reservation by email to Carol Englen at firstname.lastname@example.org or by phone at 719-371-2065.

 Reservations must be made before 10:00 am the Friday prior to our 11:30 am meeting the following Tuesday.

 Remember that “a reservation made is a reservation paid.”
-If you know someone who does not have email, let her know to contact Tina by phone.
+If you know someone who does not have email, let her know to contact Carol by phone.